Cheese-and-bread-snack-Ott

 By “contaminated” here means the experience of fear and desire: reactions, unconsciousness, which if acted on, by nature leads to suffering.
 A reaction is a repeated and automatic tendency (karma: cause and effect) via mind-body patterns of activity.
 We can use some metaphors to try and point to what is going on.
 Pure consciousness is “contaminated” in the sense of obscured or filtered: the waters are muddied by personal thinking, a filter of mental activity or vibration coming from separateness.
 This sense of separation wants to complete itself, but blindly, through objects which it either longs for (desires), or avoids (fears), thinking they are outside itself.
 And, death as absolute disappearance (non-existence) is implied as a possibility in separateness.
 All this disturbance is suffering appearing as not-peace, and is unsatisfactory.

-In a practical sense or example, one can achieve a lot, be ambitious, but create a lot of wreckage in the process through desire and fear: the separation-driven activity, which creates stress, suffering, and disharmony.
-Actions coming from the personal level, such inappropriate competitiveness, anger, driven-ness, are unconscious.
+In a practical sense or example, one can achieve a lot, be ambitious, but create a lot of wreckage in the process through desire and fear: the separation-driven activity, which creates stress, suffering, disharmony, and addictions – including the core addiction to believing to be a human, a person, a body...
+Actions coming from the personal, such inappropriate competitiveness, anger, driven-ness, are unconscious.
 They are the stupidity of learned or clever reactions rather than natural intelligence; but in action through non-attachment the "sage" achieves without doing (wu wei); life is lived through him, not by him.

 Three: All phenomena are empty and selfless